Expert Aviation Lawyers

 • airport procedures and responsibilities

 It is frequently said that “pilot error” is the leading cause of airplane crashes and helicopter crashes.
-Pilot training, proficiency, and decision-making are often factors in aircraft accidents.
+Pilot training, proficiency, and decision-making are often factors in airplane accidents.
 However, aircraft accident reconstruction and analysis requires critical thought and a deep level of sophisticated investigation to determine the links in the chain of causation involved in an aircraft crash.

-Whether from pilot error, aircraft malfunction, air traffic controller mistake, ground handler negligence, dangerous weather conditions, or other causes, your attorneys, working with their world-class retained experts as well as the Federal Aviation Administration and National Transportation Safety Board investigators, serve their clients by digging for the truth and the “why,” not only to obtain compensation for injured parties and their families but to help prevent future accidents and system failures.
+Whether from pilot error, aircraft malfunction, air traffic controller mistake, ground handler negligence, dangerous weather conditions, or other causes, your aviation accident attorney, working with their world-class retained experts as well as the Federal Aviation Administration and National Transportation Safety Board investigators, serve their clients by digging for the truth and the “why,” not only to obtain compensation for injured parties and their families but to help prevent future accidents and system failures.

 Aviation Professionals